Strong winds stoke bushfires on Australia's east coast

 Almost all of New South Wales, Australia's most populous state, is facing drought conditions.

-Investigations also began on Saturday into the death of a helicopter pilot, who died when his aircraft crashed on Friday while dropping water to fight fires near the town of Ulladulla about 180 kilometres south of Sydney.
+Investigations also began on Saturday into the death of a helicopter pilot, who died when his aircraft crashed on Friday while dropping water to fight fires near the town of Ulladulla about 180km south of Sydney.

 The fire near Ulladulla had been raise to emergency level on Saturday afternoon, but was later downgraded to "watch and act".